River flooding in Calgary

 Stay safe near rivers

 When the rivers and creeks rise in Calgary, stay away from the banks, including children and pets, as high flows can cause bank erosion and instability.
 Before going out on the river (rafting, fishing, kayaking), check calgary.ca/watersafety.
-If there is a boating advisory, stay off the river for your safety.
+When a boating advisory is in place, stay off the river for your safety.

 Direct rainwater away from your home